Donkie/coinbase-commerce/README.md

     POST /api/checkout
     GET /api/checkout

-Instalation
+Installation
 -----------

-The coinbase-commerce-php-sdk is available at GitHub.
+The coinbase-commerce is available at GitHub.
 It requires [PHP Guzzle](http://docs.guzzlephp.org/en/latest/) and PHP 5.6 or later.

 You will need to use [Composer](https://getcomposer.org/) to install